 Sign in to your control panel and go to the Apps section to activate GDPR.

-The app will automatically and free-install several important documents that will handle the relationship with customers and visitors to your online store.
+The app will automatically install several important documents that will handle the relationship with customers and visitors to your online store.
 They are:

 Updated Terms and Conditions are compliant with the new GDPR requirements (the update in this document will be automatically filled in according to your online store data.
 You are required to make a review of the information entered and make changes if needed).
 If you think you do not need these terms and conditions, you can also use yours in case you have already updated them to the new regulations.